pirovc/ganon/README.md

 By default, `ganon classify` and  `ganon report` generate a read-based report (`ganon report --report-type reads`) where each read classified is counted once, either to its unique or lca assignment.
 It is possible to generate the same report for all read matches (`ganon report --report-type matches`).
 In this case, multiple matches for each reads are reported to their targets (single or shared matches).
 Using `--report-type matches` will not show the unclassified number of reads and it will always sum up to 100% in the root node, since this reports the overall distribution of matches and not the amount of reads classified.

+#### --split-hierarchy, --keep-hierarchy or --skip-hierarchy

+When using multiple databases in different hierarchical levels to classify reads, it is possible to report them separetly using `--split-hierarchy`.
+Once activated, one report will be generated for each hierarchical label.
+In each hierarchical specific report, the counts of other hierarchies are going to be reported at the root level to keep consistency in the reports.
+It is also possible to select or ignore specific hierarchical labels (e.g. for a label use for host removal) using `--keep-hierarchy` or `--skip-hierarchy`.

 ## Install without conda

 ### build dependencies